Lumi-supercomputer/LUMI-training-materials/docs/1day-20230921/02_CPE.md

 The wrappers do have some flags of their own, but also accept all flags of the selected compiler and simply pass those to those compilers.

+The compiler wrappers are provided by the `craype` module (but you don't have to load that module by hand).

 ## Selecting the version of the CPE